ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 ## The OpenAPI Media Types

-The OpenAPI Specification Media Types convey OpenAPI document (OAS) files as defined in [oas] for version 3.0.0 and above.
+The OpenAPI Specification Media Types convey OpenAPI document (OAS) files as defined in [OAS] for version 3.0 and above.

 Those files can be serialized in {{JSON}} or [YAML].
-Since there are multiple OpenAPI Specification versions, those media-types support the `version` parameter.
+Since there are multiple OpenAPI Specification versions, those media types support the `version` parameter.

-The following examples conveys the desire of a client to receive an OpenAPI Specification resource preferably in the following
+The following example conveys the desire of a client to receive an OpenAPI Specification resource preferably in the following
 order: